DataFire/Integrations/integrations/generated/google_storage/README.md

         * condition `object`: The condition(s) under which the action will be taken.
           * age `integer`: Age of an object (in days).
 This condition is satisfied when an object reaches the specified age.
           * createdBefore `string`: A date in RFC 3339 format with only the date part (for instance, "2013-01-15").
 This condition is satisfied when an object is created before midnight of the specified date in UTC.
+          * customTimeBefore `string`: A date in RFC 3339 format with only the date part (for instance, "2013-01-15").
+This condition is satisfied when the custom time on an object is before this date in UTC.
+          * daysSinceCustomTime `integer`: Number of days elapsed since the user-specified timestamp set on an object.
+The condition is satisfied if the days elapsed is at least this number.
+If no custom timestamp is specified on an object, the condition does not apply.
+          * daysSinceNoncurrentTime `integer`: Number of days elapsed since the noncurrent timestamp of an object.
+The condition is satisfied if the days elapsed is at least this number.
+This condition is relevant only for versioned objects.
+The value of the field must be a nonnegative integer.
+If it's zero, the object version will become eligible for Lifecycle action as soon as it becomes noncurrent.
           * isLive `boolean`: Relevant only for versioned objects.
 If the value is true, this condition matches live objects; if the value is false, it matches archived objects.
+          * matchesPattern `string`: A regular expression that satisfies the RE2 syntax.
+This condition is satisfied when the name of the object matches the RE2 pattern.
+Note: This feature is currently in the "Early Access" launch stage and is only available to a whitelisted set of users; that means that this feature may be changed in backward-incompatible ways and that it is not guaranteed to be released.
           * matchesStorageClass `array`: Objects having any of the storage classes specified by this condition will be matched.
-Values include MULTI_REGIONAL, REGIONAL, NEARLINE, COLDLINE, STANDARD, and DURABLE_REDUCED_AVAILABILITY.
+Values include MULTI_REGIONAL, REGIONAL, NEARLINE, COLDLINE, ARCHIVE, STANDARD, and DURABLE_REDUCED_AVAILABILITY.
-            * items `string`
+          * noncurrentTimeBefore `string`: A date in RFC 3339 format with only the date part (for instance, "2013-01-15").
+This condition is satisfied when the noncurrent time on an object is before this date in UTC.
+This condition is relevant only for versioned objects.
           * numNewerVersions `integer`: Relevant only for versioned objects.
 If the value is N, this condition is satisfied when there are at least N versions (including the live version) newer than this version of the object.
   * location `string`: The location of the bucket.
 Object data for objects in the bucket resides in physical storage within this region.
 Defaults to US.
 See the developer's guide for the authoritative list.
+  * locationType `string`: The type of the bucket location.
   * logging `object`: The bucket's logging configuration, which defines the destination bucket and optional name prefix for the current bucket's logs.
     * logBucket `string`: The destination bucket where the current bucket's logs should be placed.
     * logObjectPrefix `string`: A prefix for log object names.